Con Murphy (presenter): Career

 Murphy worked as one of the main sports presenters with RTÉ from 1992 until 2012.

 In that time he anchored RTÉ Radio's coverage of the Summer Olympics Atlanta 1996, Sydney 2000, Athens 2004 Beijing 2008, and London 2012.

 He has presented football, golf, rugby, hockey, basketball, athletics, and horse racing on RTÉ Television.

 He presented international football on RTÉ radio for 17 years until 2012 and reported from the 2002 FIFA World Cup in Japan and South Korea, plus he was part of RTÉ Radio's award-winning commentary team from the 2006 Ryder Cup at the K Club.

 He presented the nightly highlights programme on RTÉ Sport's coverage of the 2010 FIFA World Cup.

-Murphy presented RTÉ's Crimecall along with Brenda Power, and then Anne Cassin for six years until mid-2011.

-He is currently the voice of both the RabodirectPro12 and RBS 6 Nations YouTube channels.

-An avid poker fan, Murphy still holds out hope of playing in the WSOP Main event in Las Vegas.